 Local Payment Infrastructure

-Dar es Salaam has the strongest card acceptance: malls (Mlimani City, Quality Centre, Shoppers Plaza), supermarkets (Shoprite, Game Stores), hotels (Serena, Hyatt Regency), and restaurants in areas like Masaki, Oyster Bay, and Slipway.
-Arusha and Zanzibar (Stone Town, hotel strip) have growing card acceptance driven by tourism.
-Outside major cities, mobile money is the only practical digital payment method.
-Apple Pay and Google Pay are not officially supported in Tanzania, though NFC-enabled phones can use contactless cards at compatible terminals.
+Dar es Salaam has the strongest card acceptance: malls (Mlimani City, Quality Centre, Shoppers Plaza), supermarkets (Shoprite, Game Stores), hotels (Serena, Hyatt Regency, Slipway), and restaurants in Masaki, Oyster Bay, and the Slipway complex.
+Arusha and Zanzibar have strong tourism-driven card acceptance.

 Supported Exchanges & Wallets in Tanzania